Who We Are

 Mission

-The Appalachian College of Pharmacy, a college of higher education conferring the doctor of pharmacy degree, provides academic, scientific, and professional pharmacy education to address the health-related needs of rural and under-served communities, particularly those in Appalachia, through education, service, and scholarship.
-The philosophy of the College is to cultivate a learning community committed to education, community outreach, and the professional development of pharmacists.
+The Appalachian College of Pharmacy, a college of higher education, provides academic, scientific, and professional education to address the health-related needs of rural and underserved communities, particularly those in Appalachia, through education, service, and scholarship.
+The philosophy of the College is to cultivate a learning community committed to education, community outreach, and professional development.

 Vision